-Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012.
+Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 (Updated for the GDPR in 2018).
 Please click here to download our full contractual terms.

 Complaints Made by Telephone

-5. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 7 below.
-However, if you would rather speak on the telephone about your complaint then please telephone the individual nominated under our Complaints Procedure to deal with complaints, Miss J. Connell, or (if the complaint is about a member of staff) Mr J-P Schulz (Practice Director).
-If the complaint is about Mr Schulz, telephone Miss Connell.
+2. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 4 below.
+However, if you would rather speak on the telephone about your complaint, then please telephone Mr J-P Schulz (Practice Director).
+If the complaint is about Mr Schulz, please telephone Miss Connell.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
-That person will discuss your concerns with you and aim to resolve them.
-If the matter is resolved, that person will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
+Mr Schulz or Miss Connell will discuss your concerns with you and aim to resolve them.
+If the matter is resolved, they will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 Complaints made in Writing

 5. Please address your letter to Miss Joan Connell at FOURTEEN, 14 Gray’s Inn Square, London, WC1R 5JP.
 We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.

 6 .
 FOURTEEN has a panel, headed by Miss Connell and made up of experienced members of Chambers and a senior member of staff, which considers any written complaint.
 Within 14 days of your letter being received, the head of the panel or their deputy in their absence will appoint a member of the panel to investigate it.
 If your complaint is against the head of the panel, the next most senior member of the panel will investigate it.
 In any case, the person appointed will be someone other than the person you are complaining about.